-In October, a GFA behind-the-scenes missionary named Tony had the opportunity to visit one of these medical camps.
+In October, a Gospel for Asia (GFA) behind-the-scenes missionary named Tony had the opportunity to visit one of these medical camps.
 Below, Tony shares firsthand what he experienced.

-“It was a warm Wednesday morning, and we were on our way to visit a free medical camp organized by a GFA-supported worker.
+“It was a warm Wednesday morning, and we were on our way to visit a free medical camp organized by a Gospel for Asia (GFA)-supported worker.
 I have never been to a free medical camp before and didn’t give it too much thought, other than I was looking forward to the experience.
 But I was in for a surprise.

 “After an hour drive, we arrived in a very remote area.
 Everything for the clinic was set up right next to the local church building.
 Right away, I noticed there were more than 200 people lined up waiting for the clinic to start, and everyone from infants to the elderly waited patiently.
 As the word about this medical camp spread, more people gathered.
 I was surprised that people were waiting and still coming before it even started.